 Options contracts break down into the following two types:

-- Put options: Lets you sell something at the strike price.
-This is good if the actual market price is a lot lower – for example, you could buy the real physical share in the market, then sell it for a higher price, even though the market price was lower.
+- Put Options: Lets you sell something at the strike price.
+This is good if the actual market price is much lower.
+For example, you could buy the real physical share in the market then sell it for a higher price, even though the market price was lower.

 Whole academic papers have been written about this, yet it is easy to get a general feel for options pricing without going into the mathematics.
-The value of a particular options contract is really based on the likelihood that it will meet expectations.
-There are two important phrases you need to remember here:
+The value of a particular options contract is in reality based on the likelihood that it will meet expectations.
+There are two important phrases you need to remember here with options trading:

 - In the money: A call option is considered to be ‘in the money’ if the current market value of the underlying stock or other asset is above the strike price.
 Remember, a call option gives you the right to buy at the strike price.
 Being in the money means you could use it to buy something at below the market price (and sell it in the market for a profit if you wanted).
 An in the money put option gives you the right to sell at above the market price – you can sell something at a higher price than the market would give you for it.
 In the money options are the ones that will let you make money if you exercise them.

 - Out of the money: An out of the money option is one where there is no profitable angle, at the moment.
 So, an out of the money call option has a strike price that is above the market price.
 Why would you want to exercise your right to buy above the market price?
 You probably wouldn’t.
 Hence, it is out of the money.